www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/blog/articles/2021-07-07-Creating-The-First-Public-Release.md

 Nap did its job and that is the most important part of it: it solved optimization challenges and I learned to code.

-In hindsight, I noticed an emerging harmful pattern of mine during the development of Nap:
 I searched for a good way, how to implement, organize and document program options in Java, which was used for Nap.
 I did not find any, and frankly I probably did not know where to look.
 In Nap, there is no special configuration framework used.